se-edu/se-book/common/definitions.md

 <div id="def-uml">

 [**Unified Modeling Language (UML)**](http://www.uml.org/#UML2.0) is a graphical notation to describe various aspects of a software system.
 UML is the brainchild of three software modeling specialists James Rumbaugh, Grady Booch and Ivar Jacobson (also known as the Three Amigos).
-Each of them has developed their own notation for modeling software systems before joining force to create a unified modeling language (hence, the term ‘Unified’ in UML).
+Each of them had developed their own notation for modeling software systems before joining forces to create a unified modeling language (hence, the term ‘Unified’ in UML).
 UML is currently the _de facto_ modeling notation used in the software industry.

 </div>

 <div id="def-unit-testing">

-**Unit testing**: testing individual units (methods, classes, subsystems, ...) to ensure each piece works correctly
+**Unit testing**: testing individual units (methods, classes, subsystems, ...) to ensure each piece works correctly.

 </div>